Yubico/yubikit-ios/docs/piv.md

 ### Communicating with the PIV application on the YubiKey

-Communication with the PIV application is done through the `YKFPIVSession` and the methods it expose.
+Communication with the PIV application is done through the `YKFPIVSession` and the methods it exposes.
 You obtain the session by calling `(void)pivSession:(YKFPIVSessionCallback _Nonnull)callback;` on a `YKFConnectionProcotol`.
-The method is guaranteed to either return the session or an error, never both nor neither.
+The method is guaranteed to either return the session or an error, never both or neither.

 #### Swift